 Introduced by Monsanto in 1974, Roundup’s popularity increased dramatically in the 1990s when Monsanto introduced “Roundup Ready” crops that were genetically engineered to resist the herbicide so that farmers could apply it liberally on entire fields.

 Two nonprofit groups, Beyond Pesticides and the Organic Consumers Association, recently filed a lawsuit against Monsanto alleging that its glyphosate-based product, Roundup, is mislabeled as targeting an enzyme found in plants but not in people or pets.
 The lawsuits charge that Monsanto knows its representations are false, yet chose to profit off Roundup rather than warn consumers of the health risks associated with the chemical.

-Thousands of cancer lawsuits are now pending against Monsanto, filed by individuals who allege that they developed non-Hodgkin’s lymphoma because of glyphosate exposure.
+More than 8,000 cancer lawsuits are now pending against Monsanto, filed by individuals who allege that they developed non-Hodgkin’s lymphoma because of glyphosate exposure.
 The weed killer is also being added to California’s Proposition 65 list of chemicals known to cause cancer.

 Proposition 65 is a right-to-know California law that voters approved in 1986.
 It requires the state to maintain a list of chemicals known to cause cancer, birth defects, or other reproductive harm, but does not ban or restrict the use of listed chemicals.
 However, it does require businesses to provide warnings prior to causing a significant exposure to a listed chemical, and also prohibits discharges of the chemical into drinking water sources.